dhruvgairola/dhruvgairola.github.io/about.md

 My hobbies include playing the guitar, drumming, playing scrabble, swimming, etc.

 The image below depicts a few of my interests.
-It is a [dendrogram](http://en.wikipedia.org/wiki/Dendrogram) produced by a hierarchical text clustering algorithm written in R.
+It is a [dendrogram](http://en.wikipedia.org/wiki/Dendrogram) produced by a hierarchical text clustering algorithm (written in R).
 ![_config.yml]({{ site.baseurl }}/images/skills.png)